cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You can read more about parallelization {% issue 64 'here' %}.

+## {% fa fa-angle-right %} Is Cypress compatible with Sauce Labs and BrowserStack?

+The answer is *not yet*.
+Cypress’s API was written to be completely compatible with Sauce Labs, you can read more about that {% url 'here' general-questions-faq %}.
+Connectivity with BrowserStack is something that has been discussed {% issue 310 'here' %}.

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?

 You can run a group of tests or a single test by placing an {% url `.only` writing-and-organizing-tests#Excluding-and-Including-Tests %} on a test suite or specific test.